Board members

 Location: Terrace

-Representing: Student Member Elect
+Representing: Student Elect

 Board meetings are held approximately every six to eight weeks from September through to June of the school year.
 Please refer to the meeting schedule section for the current meeting dates and locations.